Using Access ID and agreement ID to create on-premises professional support incidents

 Step 2: Tell us about the type of support you need

 “Would you like to see unavailable support plans ?” is where you can see error messages for associated support plans eg Support plan has expired, Support plan has no units available, Support plan cannot be used for support on the specified products.
-If you add the same support contract more than once you will see the error message “The Contract is already registered.” and you should review error messages.
+If you add the same support agreement more than once you will see the error message “The agreement is already registered.” and you should review error messages.

 Severity and routing

 When the support plan is selected select.
 You select Severity.